HazenBabcock/opensdraw/README.md

 ### openlcad ###
 A programming language (and some related utilities) for creating [LDraw](http://www.ldraw.org) format files.

+### Getting Started ###
+You will need to add this directory to your Python path.
+One way to do this is to copy the openldraw.pth file into your Python dist-packages directory, then edit it to have the correct path.

 ### Directory Layout ###
 * emacs - Minor mode for editing .lcad files with emacs.
 * examples - Sample .lcad format files.